NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ``extension/DistanceToBottomOfInsulation``  double    ft            See [#]_     No        Height   Vertical distance from top of foundation wall to bottom of insulation
   ==========================================  ========  ============  ===========  ========  =======  =====================================================================

-  .. [#] DistanceToBottomOfInsulation must be greater than DistanceToTopOfInsulation and less than or equal to FoundationWall/Height when NominalRValue is non-zero.
+  .. [#] When NominalRValue is non-zero, DistanceToBottomOfInsulation must be greater than DistanceToTopOfInsulation and less than or equal to FoundationWall/Height.

 HPXML Frame Floors
 ******************